 If you’re in the market for a new fly rod, there’s never been a better time.
 Rod manufacturers continue to innovate, incorporate new materials, and dramatically improve rods across the price spectrum.
-Below we break down the best fly rods of 2019, from high-end specialty models to all-rounders and leading budget options.
+Below we break down the best fly rods, from high-end specialty models to all-rounders and leading budget options.
 And our picks cover a wide variety of fishing from small streams that require delicate presentations to big water where power and distance are key.
 For more background on topics like action and weight, see our fly rod comparison table and buying advice below the picks.

 Weights: 3 to 8